Ordering nuclear surplus from Russia and custom crystals from China to perform gamma-ray spectroscopy at home

 Whenever I start a new hobby or interest, I take the same approach:

-The process will be:
+The process was:

 Gamma rays are the highest-energy form of electromagnetic radiation.
 Each isotope produces gamma rays with energy focused at particular levels.
 By measuring this spectrum of energies it is possible to distinguish radioactive isotopes.